 When the Call Monitor and Call Processors start, the Processors begin an 80 second "Waiting for call" state.
 This prevents collisions with inbound calls and outbound calls when the call processors start.
 The option-used for testing-reduces the delay time to 10 seconds.

 FORCE OLD ISO FORMAT (Z-180S)

-A default timeout of 20 seconds occurs between packets.
-Sometimes Triton Connect will send the first data packet before the ATM is ready to receive it.
-Triton Connect will set the initial timeout to 5 seconds for the first packet attempt, then 10 seconds for the second attempt, then 15 for the third, and so on.
 This option forces Triton Connect to send the ISO numbers in the old format (100, 10-digit ISO numbers), even though the terminal indicates it supports the X-scale format.

 CYCLE CALL PROCESSORS